mgtools/MicroKPNN/README.md

   python accuracy.py 1 1 single_output/
   ```

- You can also create a plot to see which of the informations in for your dataset in knowledge prior network play an important rule for predicting the phenotype
+ You can also create a plot to see which of the hidden nodes play an important role for predicting the phenotype.

  ```
  python impNodes_boxplot.py <inputNetworkDir> <inputResultDir> <outputDir> <number of runs>